temach/reports/FIA-Lab-3.1-DNS1.md

 [1567719043] unbound[3018:0] debug: switching log to syslog
 ```

+Enabling the logging file is shown in the section below.

 ### Show the changes you made to your configuration to allow remote control.

 Enabling log file and unbound-control in unbound.conf, the resulting config is shown below: